IA-E-Col/Herbarium-Image-Segmentation/README.md

 If you use this work, including the code or dataset, please cite it as follows:

 Hanane Ariouat, Youcef Skla, Edi Prifti, Jean-Daniel Zucker, Eric Chenin.
-*Enhancing Plant Morphological Trait Identification in Herbarium Collections through Deep Learning-based Segmentation: Application in Plant Science.* In Press.
+*Enhancing Plant Morphological Trait Identification in Herbarium Collections through Deep Learning-based Segmentation: Application in Plant Science.
+2024.* In Press.